What is Complex Regional Pain Syndrome?

 Is there a test for CRPS?

-Unfortunately, there is no single confirmatory test for CRPS.
-They diagnosis is usually made on the basis of clinical observations and physical exam findings.
-Sometimes x-rays, MRI, or nerve testing can provide additional information, but rarely confirms or excludes the diagnosis of CRPS on their own.
+There is no single test to confirm CRPS.
+The diagnosis is usually based on clinical observations and a physical exam.
+Sometimes x-rays, MRI, or nerve testing can provide additional information, but they rarely confirm or exclude the diagnosis of CRPS on their own.

 Treatment

-You should seek care as soon as possible for symptoms of CRPS, but unfortunately, there is no single curative treatment.
-A wide spectrum of treatments may be recommended if CRPS is suspected.
+You should seek care as soon as possible for symptoms of CRPS.
+Unfortunately, there is no single treatment that fully cures CRPS, though we can recommend a wide spectrum of treatments if we suspect CRPS.
 Symptoms can be very slow to resolve, even with treatment, and sometimes chronic pain or stiffness can develop as a result.

 Nonoperative treatments:

-Gentle hand therapy is often employed to gradually restore joint mobility and strength but must proceed cautiously as aggressive therapy may actually cause CRPS to flare up.
-Medications may be prescribed in hopes of reducing pain/swelling or modulating the nerve dysfunction, but these rarely adequately alleviate the symptoms on their own.
+Gentle hand therapy is often used to gradually restore joint mobility and strength.
+Proceed cautiously as aggressive therapy may actually cause CRPS to flare up.
+Medications may reduce pain/swelling or help regulate nerve dysfunction, but these rarely provide sufficient relief of symptoms on their own.
 Psychotherapy may help with coping skills.
-Pain Management specialists will sometimes perform nerve injections to help modulate nerve dysfunction.
+Pain Management specialists will sometimes perform nerve injections to help regulate nerve dysfunction.

 Operative treatment:

-Operative treatments are rarely prescribed for CRPS unless there is a suspected nerve injury or compressed nerve that is suspected to be triggering the CRPS.
-Surgery may actually worsen symptoms or cause a relapse in patients who have a history of CRPS.
+Surgery is rarely recommended for CRPS unless a nerve injury or compressed nerve is triggering the CRPS, as it may actually worsen symptoms or cause a relapse if you have a history of CRPS.

 Call today for a clinic or telehealth appointment!
 854-429-4263